 A compliance program needs to reach several different audiences within an organization.
 Senior management communications should include high-level updates or describe specific areas that need to be escalated.
-There should already be buy-in for the compliance program at this level, so the communications are used to sustain that buy-in and keep management informed.
+There should already be buy-in for the compliance program at this level, so communications are used to sustain that buy-in and keep management informed.
 Staff-level communication should include written standards of conduct, policies, and procedures and should be clear and easy to understand.
 These documents should be distributed to all staff.
+What good is the compliance program if no one in the organization knows it exists?

-This communication can happen in a number of ways.
+This communication can happen in various ways.
 You can go to each site of operations and listen to staff's overall challenges in the field.
 You can conduct one-on-one training.
-Consider using a business communications program such as Zoom or Microsoft Teams.
-Or use role-playing exercises during education sessions.
+Consider using a virtual business communications program such as Zoom or Microsoft Teams.
+Use role-playing or case study exercises during education sessions.
 These are just a few ideas to try, but there are many other ways to get the compliance message out.

 Another idea is to look for ways your organization celebrates successes and tap into them.
 If there is a holiday party, consider contributing in some visible and fun way (doing a skit or singing a karaoke song, for example), if that fits your organization's culture.
 Trinkets with a compliance theme or message can be popular, too, assuming the budget allows.
 Cups or pens can be inexpensive enough to allow distribution to all employees.
-Posters, brochures, and wallet cards can also be effective.
-Consider holding a compliance open house or bring your department "on the road" by visiting other departments.
-Email alerts targeted to affected departments are a good way to get attention.
-Just be sure to use them sparingly; if used too often they will lose their sense of urgency.
+Posters, brochures, and business-sized cards can also be effective.
+Consider holding a compliance open house or bring your department "on the road" by visiting other clinics or departments.
+Email alerts targeted to affected staff are a good way to get attention.
+You can be creative-there are many ways to keep the compliance message in front of staff.
+Just be sure to use those messages sparingly; if used too often they will lose their sense of urgency.
 Your reporting system is also a communication tool.
 Make sure all employees know about the hotline or other reporting systems you have in place.
-And as much as is possible, get back to staff members with results-of investigating hotline questions, of compliance successes, and of audits.
+And as much as is possible, get back to staff members with results-of investigating hotline questions, compliance successes, and audits.